hiowenluke/noapi/README.md

     index.js
 ```

-If there are some none-api files (only be used internally) in the biz directory, this will make the API list unclear.
+If there are some non-api files (only be used internally) in the biz directory, this will make the API list unclear.
 Then you should use the **api directory**, just create an empty file (or with the description of this api) to define an api.
 See "[examples/04-api-directory](./examples/04-api-directory)".

 ```js
 /root